Field shaped up nicely for Wyndham Championship thanks to FedEx Cup playoff tweak

 People are also reading…

-Matsuyama is 49 on the points list and Kuchar is 58th.
-Only the top 50 after the first FedEx Cup playoff event advance to the next round.
+Matsuyama is 49th on the points list and Kuchar is 58th.
+Only the top 50 after the first FedEx Cup playoff tournament advance to the next round.

-Also committing late was Sam Burns, who is No. 20 on the points’ list and is having his best season.
+Also committing late was Sam Burns, No. 20 on the points list and is having his best season.
 Burns and Thomas are trying to make pushes to be considered for the U.S. Ryder Cup team.

 “We’ve talked a lot about the new format for the playoffs and we figured it would help us as we talked to players about coming to Greensboro,” Brazil said.
 “It will add some obvious excitement around our tournament so I’m extremely pleased with how the field shaped up.”